Strivin0311/llms-learning/models/foundation/llama.md

 # Llama
-*Here's some resources about Llama*
+*Here're some resources about Llama*

 #### Lima: Less is more for alignment [`UNREAD`]